boriss1127/Discord-DaVinci-Resolve-RPC/README.md

 ---

 To download, double click the .exe that you installed from the Releases tab on Github.
 Now press ⊞ + R , and type "shell:startup:.
 Move that file to inside that folder.
 Restart your PC.
-Now, it should detect when both apps are running and add an RPC
+Now, it should detect when both apps are running and add an RPC to your account!

 ---